lekma/mood.mqueue/README.rst

             placed on the queue using `send()`_.
             If omitted or specified as a negative number, the value in ``/proc/sys/fs/mqueue/msg_default`` is used.
-            The maximum value allowed is defined in ``/proc/sys/fs/mqueue/msg_max``.
+            The maximum value for *maxmsg* is defined in ``/proc/sys/fs/mqueue/msg_max``.

         * msgsize (int: -1)